Graph Regularized PCA: Data

 \section{Data}

 We construct a controllable synthetic data generator that mirrors the modeling assumptions in Eq.~\eqref{eq:ggspca:objective}: loadings are \emph{sparse}, \emph{sign--coherent}, and \emph{smooth on a feature graph}, while strong but undesirable high-frequency components are \emph{sparse yet non-smooth}.
+This is the setting in which GR-PCA is expected to outperform PCA because the high-frequency nuisance carries variance comparable to the signal and the leading sample eigenvectors mix the two.
+Thus, PCA returns directions that blend signal and noise, whereas the smoothness prior recovers the signal subspace.
+The corresponding recovery threshold for closely related structured spiked-matrix models is characterized in \cite{barbier2023fundamental}.
+Whether this advantage is realized in practice depends on how accurately the underlying feature graph can be recovered.
 We study two regimes: (i) an \emph{oracle} setting in which training receives the true precision graph, and (ii) a \emph{plug-in} setting in which the graph is estimated from data.
+In either setting, the synthetic construction is deliberate and ensures that the true signal and nuisance subspaces are known exactly, so that their recovery can be evaluated against a known ground truth rather than inferred from observational data.

 \paragraph{Step 1: Definition of the features' structure} We first specify the structure of the $p$ features by defining an undirected graph $G = (V, E)$ with node set $V = \{1, \dots, p\}$ and arbitrary edge set $E \subseteq V \times V$.
 Together with its Laplacian $\mathbf{L}$, this graph provides the structural scaffold: it defines the adjacency underlying low-frequency components, it identifies low-degree nodes for high-frequency ones, and it determines the conditional dependency pattern shared among both the signal and the noise structure.